-The filing of a statement of qualification may change the law applicable to a partnership.
-See Section 101(5).
+The filing of a statement of qualification may change the law applicable to a general partnership.
+See Section 106(b) cmt.
+The filing does not have a similar effect for a limited partnership because it may only file a statement in the state where it has filed its certificate of limited partnership.
+See Section 101(6) cmt.
 Accordingly, if a statement is revoked or canceled, the law of the state of filing would continue to apply unless the partnership agreement thereafter altered the applicable law rule.
-Subsection (b) merely confirms that the law of the state where the statement is filed governs the partnership.